SnapStream: Efficient Long Sequence Decoding on Dataflow Accelerators: Conclusion

 \lstinputlisting[language=Python,float=*,caption=SnapStream Prefill Ring Buffer Construction,label=lst:prefillringbuffer]{snapstream_streamingllm_slicing.py}

-Then, we use \verb!prefill_streamingllm_slicing! to construct the ring buffer for the full SnapStream KV Cache in Listing~\ref{lst:prefillcompression}.
-This greatly simplifies the decoding stage to a single scatter for each of the key and value tensors in Listing~\ref{lst:snapstreamdecodeupdate}.
-Note that in the pseudocode, Range 1 and Range 2 are swapped when compared to Figure~\ref{fig:streamingllmranges}.
+The code in Listing~\ref{lst:prefillringbuffer} is then used as a subroutine in Listing~\ref{lst:prefillcompression} to construct the ring buffer for the full SnapStream KV Cache during prefill.
+This greatly simplifies the decoding stage to a single scatter for each of the key and value tensors, as can be seen in Listing~\ref{lst:snapstreamdecodeupdate}.

 \lstinputlisting[language=Python,float=*,caption=SnapStream Prefill KV Cache Compression,label=lst:prefillcompression]{snapstream_compression.py}

 \lstinputlisting[language=Python,float=*,caption=SnapStream Decoding KV Cache Update,label=lst:snapstreamdecodeupdate]{snapstream_decode.py}